 Regular exercise delivers both immediate and long-term benefits to our physical and mental wellbeing.
 For people with vision loss, working out can be complicated.
 But it doesn’t have to be.
 Exercise with a buddy, get some help from a trainer, or click on some well-described guided exercise in the privacy of your own home.
 Do it your way, there are plenty of options.
-Included in this, our first, installment of Low Vision Workouts are feel-good exercises, accessible equipment, eyes-free audio guides, and wonderful tips on the topic from our friends at Hadley.
+Included in this curated collection of accessible workouts are strength training and feel-good exercises, accessible equipment, eyes-free audio guides, and wonderful tips on the topic from our friends at Hadley.

 The 8-Minute Joy Workout – NY Times